 This portrait of Ngak’chang Rinpoche was taken in Shaftsbury, Dorset in 1990-1991.
 Ngak’chang Rinpoche is wearing his formal empowerment shawl.
 He is wearing the takdröl, a yogi’s hair ornament, given to him by Lama Yeshé Dorje Rinpoche in McLeod Ganj in 1981.
-Chhi’mèd Rig’dzin Rinpoche said that after his passing, Ngak’chang Rinpoche would manifest Crazy Wisdom.
+Chhi’mèd Rig’dzin Rinpoche said that after his passing, Ngak’chang Rinpoche would manifest Wisdom-chaos.

 When questioned concerning this statement, Ngak’chang Rinpoche said:

 Chhi’mèd Rig’dzin Rinpoche was giving

 encouragement to apprentices rather than pointing out anything special